COVID-19 survivor describes recovery, clinical trial experience - Local News 8

 Click here for updates on this story

-OMAHA, NE (WQAD ) — We meet one of the survivors of COVID-19 in the metro.
+OMAHA, NE (WOWT) — We meet one of the survivors of COVID-19 in the metro.
 He also was one of the early patients taking part in clinical trials to see if certain therapy drugs could help.

 We hear a lot about the local numbers of positive cases and the number of deaths, but we don’t always hear about those who spent weeks in the hospital and finally came home.